-The first event to be announced is the return of the popular ‘Photomarathon’, which traditionally kicks off the festival.
-Members of the public are invited to take part in exploring the town in an imaginative and unfamiliar ways, using their camera.
-Entrants this year should take one photograph for each of the six chosen themes: Circle, Home, Comfort, Outside, Shine and Alone.
+This year due to the restrictions on groups gathering the event happened remotely, with entries uploaded online.
+Members of the public were invited to take part in exploring the local area in an imaginative and unfamiliar ways, using their camera.
+Entrants were asked to take one photograph for each of this year’s six chosen themes: Circle, Home, Comfort, Outside, Shine and Alone.

 A live arts event forms the second part of this year’s Midsomer Arts Festival.
 The event will consist of an afternoon of live-streamed music, drama, dance, visual art and other creative work – showcasing the incredible range and quality of creativity that exists in the local area.
 Whilst the public will be unable to attend in person the event will be live-streamed from Midsomer Norton Town Hall on Saturday 7th November from 2.30pm, until a finish estimated around 6pm.